-The provisions of this Article shall not apply to purchases of apparatus, supplies, materials, or equipment by public hospitals when performance or price competition for a product are not available; when a needed product is available from only one source of supply; when standardization or compatibility is the overriding consideration; when a particular medical item or prosthetic appliance is needed; when a particular product is ordered by an attending physician for his patients; when additional products are needed to complete an ongoing job or task; when products are purchased for 'over-the-counter' resale; when a particular product is needed or desired for experimental, developmental, or research work; when equipment is already installed, connected, and in service under a lease or other agreement and the governing body of the public hospital determines that the equipment should be purchased.
-The governing body of a public hospital shall keep a record of all purchases made pursuant to this exception.
+The provisions of this Article shall not apply to purchases of apparatus, supplies, materials, or equipment by hospitals when performance or price competition for a product are not available; when a needed product is available from only one source of supply; when standardization or compatibility is the overriding consideration; when a particular medical item or prosthetic appliance is needed; when a particular product is ordered by an attending physician for his patients; when additional products are needed to complete an ongoing job or task; when products are purchased for 'over-the-counter' resale; when a particular product is needed or desired for experimental, developmental, or research work; or when equipment is already installed, connected, and in service under a lease or other agreement and the governing body of the hospital determines that the equipment should be purchased.
+The governing body of a hospital shall keep a record of all purchases made pursuant to this exception.
 These records are subject to public inspection."

 Sec.
-2. This act shall become effective July 1, 1989.
+2. This act is effective upon ratification.